Abbreviations and Definitions

 CFR – Code of Federal Regulations – The CFR contains all the rules published in the Federal Register by the executive departments and agencies of the Federal Government.
 It is divided into 50 titles that represent broad areas subject to Federal regulation.
 The Office of International Student Services deals primarily with regulations passed by DHS, DOL, and DOS.

-CIP Codes – Classification of Instructional Programs – accepted federal government statistical standard on instructional program classfications.
+CIP Codes – Classification of Instructional Programs – accepted federal government statistical standard on instructional program classifications.
 SEVIS requires schools to us the CIP codes for F and J non-immigrant records.

 D/S – Duration of Status.
-Stamped on your I-94 and I-20 when you entered the U.S. through a POE.
-It means that you can remain in the U. S. legally for as long as you maintain your status.
+Stamped on your I-94 and I-20 when you entered the US through a port of entry.
+It means that you can remain in the US legally for as long as you maintain your status.

 E-1 / E-2 – An E visa allows the visa holder to enter the United States either as a “trader” (E-1) to facilitate substantial trade between the countries, or as an “investor” (E-2) to develop and direct a substantial investment in the United States.
 The family of an E visa holder can also qualify for an E-1 or E-2 visa.
 There is no separate classification for dependents.
 An E visa holder or dependent may study in the United States without changing status to F, M or J (see below).
 The primary visa holder can only study as an incident to his or her work in the United States.
 Dependents can study full or part time.

 EAD – Employment Authorization Document (also known as form I-766).
 This credit-card-size document is required for any off-campus employment by non-citizens (except CPT – see above).
 It must be in possession of the non-citizen prior to the first day of actual employment.
 It can be issued to non-immigrant students for OPT (see below), for Severe Economic Hardship, and for employment by an International Agency recognized by the US government.

 F-1 – Normal non-immigrant status of most full-time international students.